sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

     | Client Secret | **clientsecret**  |
     | Token Service URL | **url** + `/oauth/token`  |

-    The skeleton destination you imported assumes you are using US10 region.
-Double-check the **URL** field in the destination is the same as the **api** field in your service key.
+    >The skeleton destination you imported assumes you are using US10 region and setting the **URL** field accordingly.
+Double-check the **URL** field in the destination, which should be the same as the **api** field in your service key.

     Select **Use default JDK truststore**.

     Click **Save**.

+If you click **Check Connection**, you will get a 401 response code.
+This is OK and you have **successfully** created the destination